-Most consumers are unaware of the distinctions between these roles and they use some titles interchangeably, even though the legal requirements behind them differ.
+Most consumers are unaware of the distinctions between these roles and they use some titles interchangeably, even though the legal definitions differ.

-The Real Estate Agent
+Real Estate Agent

 These terms "agent" and "broker" are often used interchangeably when, in fact, the difference is rather significant.

 Agents can be either buyers' agents or listing agents.
 As the terms imply, the former represents those who want to buy property and the latter assists those who want to sell.

 There are two levels of licensing in real estate.
 You must first take a training course, pass a test, and receive a license to practice as an agent under the supervision of a broker.
 State requirements for licenses vary.

-A Real Estate Broker
+Real Estate Broker